Amcor plc

 AMCR

-Amcor is a global leader in developing and producing responsible packaging for food, beverage, and healthcare products.
+Amcor is a global leader in packaging solutions for food, beverage, pharmaceutical, and personal care products.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily